Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: Preliminaries

 \section{Preliminaries}

-In this section, we first introduce the optimization problems, evolutionary algorithms and noise models studied in this paper, respectively, then introduce the sampling strategy, and finally present the analysis tools that we use throughout this paper.
+In this section, we first introduce the optimization problems, noise models and evolutionary algorithms studied in this paper, respectively, then introduce the sampling strategy, and finally present the analysis tools that we use throughout this paper.